7 Best Tactical Flashlight Choices : Gun University

 Lumens are a measure of the raw power of a light.
 Sure 1,000 lumens is bright, but it means nothing when it’s not backed by candela.
 Candela takes that raw power and focuses it.
 A focused light provides range and strengthens the beam to defeat barriers created by fog, light, and smoke.

 Combine high lumens with high candela, and you get a bright and powerful light.
 Combine high candela with low lumens, and you get a long-range, low-powered light.
-Combine high lumens with low candela, and you get a bright light with hardly any range to it.
+Combine high lumens with low candela, and you get a brighter light with hardly any range to it.

 Don’t buy into the marketing hype of just lumens.
 A 600 lumen Olight Mini Valkyrie 2 offers a less effective range than my Streamlight 300 lumen ProTac because of the candela difference.